SMOLKEYS/bundles/README.md

 # Bundles

 Changes the text to something else cursed.
-As of **v7 Pre-release 4**, More cursed text has been made.
+As of **v7 Pre-release 4**, Fish-Noises contributed and made a lot more cursed text.
 Stay tuned for more updates!

 You can contribute by making your own changes in the bundle.properties file to help with the updating, but keep in mind: